NakerTheFirst/Investing-simulation/README.md

 ---
-*Built with Python, Gymnasium, Stable-Baselines3, and lots, like l o t s, of trial and error.*
+*Built with Python, Gymnasium, Stable-Baselines3, and lots, like l-o-t-s, of trial and error.*